Taj Mahal Story: History, Facts, and Top Tips for Visiting

 The construction of the Taj Mahal wouldn't have been possible without the teamwork of architects, draughtsmen, stonemasons, sculptors, dome builders, calligraphers, carpenters, and other workers whose number is believed to be around 20,000.
 Sadly, the hands of these architects and workers were all cut off by the minions of Shah Jahan so that they could never create a building like it, according to a story.

-A view of the Taj Mahal from the mosqueA view of Taj Mahal from the mosque (Photo credit: Gene Tobia)
+A view of Taj Mahal from the mosque (Photo credit: Gene Tobia)

-The length of construction
+The Length of Lonstruction

 The construction of Taj Mahal took over twenty years.
 It was built in 1632, and in 1648, the mausoleum was finished.
 Another 5 years were spent on the building of the enclosure, the ancillary buildings such as gardens, so the whole complex was completed in 1653.

-The cost of construction
+The Cost of Construction

 There are different stories as to how much the construction of the Taj Mahal cost.
-Some say the monument is estimated to have cost 32 million rupees, which is about 53 billion rupees (US$827 million ) in modern values.
+Some say the monument is estimated to have cost 32 million rupees, which is about 53 billion rupees (US$827 million) in modern values.
 Most of the money was spent on the stones and workers' wages.
 The funds were from the Royal Treasury of the Emperor and the Treasury of the Government of the Province of Agra.

 The materials used to build the Taj Mahal were from all over India and Asia.
 Some 1,000 elephants were used to carry building materials.